 While there is not one single way to best express your good wishes, there are some things you should include in most get well soon messages for colleagues and coworkers.
 These things are very different from those you might write in a farewell message for colleagues.

 Naturally, the get-well wish you have on the card will depend on the recipient, your relationship with them, and their specific situation.
 However, there are a few tried-and-true rules to keep in mind as you work on your message.

 Make sure, to begin with, a greeting that sets the tone of the message.
 You can always open with a standard, “Dear [name].”
-The greeting you choose will often depend on how familiar you are with the person.
+Choosing from one of many get well greetings will often depend on how familiar you are with the person.
 When in doubt, you can start with just their name.

 If your colleague is dealing with a severe health issue, try to avoid offering advice about treatment.
 Instead, stay focused on lighthearted tips on healing and ways to pass the time.
 Try to keep it brief, hopeful, and optimistic in your tone- you want them to feel better after reading your card, not worse.

 With coworkers especially, it may be nice – but not required – to offer to help out with specific work-related projects they may have been working on.

 Typically, the offer of help should be as specific as possible.
 A generic addition of “we’re here to help however you need” may not ring sincere, and the receiver may not take you up on your offer.
 If you offer something more specific, then it shows that you are serious about helping out.